RinCloud/TrickyBugs/README.md

 Then use our script for testing.
 Run the `main.py` with two arguments:
 - `--program`: The complete path of the program to be tested.
 - `--test_dir`: The complete path of the directory that contains test inputs and test outputs.
-The spaces and newlines will be ignored.
 The test cases in the dir should be named as "1.in" "1.out" "2.in" "2.out" ....
 Put all the `*.in` and `*.out` files in this directory and ensure that they correspond one-to-one.

-Let us look at a example, if the root directory is `TrickyBugs/`, first ensure that we have the `TrickyBugs/problems/` directory by downloading and unzipping the `problems.tar.gz`. and then we run the command:
+Let us look at the example, if the root directory is `TrickyBugs/`, first ensure that the `TrickyBugs/problems/` exists, else please download and unzip the `problems.tar.gz`.
+And then we run the command:

 ```console
 $ python TrickyBugs/main.py --program=/TrickyBugs/problems/p04005/buggy_programs/python/sol_65.py --test_dir=/TrickyBugs/problems/p04005/additional_test_cases

 Start Testing...
 Program Under Test: ./problems/p04005/buggy_programs/python/sol_65.py
 Test Cases Directory: ./problems/p04005/additional_test_cases